lauritzst/Data-Analytics-Predictive-Econometrics/README.md

 1. Basic Econometrics Concepts
 2. Properties of Linear Estimators and Predictions
 3. Prediction vs. Causal Inference (Linear Regression) 4.
 Supervised Machine Learning Methods

+In 5 PC sessions the students apply the methods discussed in the lectures to data in order to sharpen their intuition and get an idea about the practical relevance of the methods.
+Students also have to solve problems at home and write an empirical term paper.